Toyota aims to spice up cars with new development methods

 “Toyota’s problem was that it had too many filters,” said Tokuo Fukuichi, who took the chief designer post last year.
 “When you have that many people weighing in, you end up developing cars by eliminating the negatives, not by creating something positive, by taking risks.”

 Toyota’s initiative to spice up its cars comes as rivals catch up in quality and fuel efficiency, leaving styling and vehicle appeal as increasingly important factors to attract customers.
-The arrival of South Korea’s Hyundai Motor Co and Kia Motors Corp, with their aggressively styled and features-packed cars, has especially forced more established brands to step up their game.
+The arrival of South Korea’s Hyundai Motor Co (005380.KS) and Kia Motors Corp (000270.KS), with their aggressively styled and features-packed cars, has especially forced more established brands to step up their game.

-The temptation of sticking to a proven design has also ailed Honda Motor Co, whose chief executive has made similar structural changes in the last year to speed up decision-making and encourage more risk-taking.
+The temptation of sticking to a proven design has also ailed Honda Motor Co (7267.T), whose chief executive has made similar structural changes in the last year to speed up decision-making and encourage more risk-taking.

 Toyota said it would initiate TNGA with three front-wheel-drive vehicle platforms, which would cover about half of the cars it produces.